Ultimate Jacksonville Real Estate Investing Guide for 2026

 Short Term Rentals

-Residential units where renters live in furnished accommodations for less than a month are called short-term rentals.
-Short-term rental landlords charge a higher rent a night than in long-term rental business.
-These apartments might involve more frequent repairs and tidying.
+Residential real estate where tenants reside in furnished accommodations for less than thirty days are referred to as short-term rentals.
+Short-term rental landlords charge a higher rate each night than in long-term rental business.
+These apartments might require more frequent repairs and sanitation.

 Factors to Consider